Tuesday, June 20, 2017

 1910 Map of ZALA COUNTY, HUNGARY from WIKIMEDIA

 First let's imagine the times.
 The American Revolution is brewing.
 (And so is the French Revolution!)
 The census starts a decade before the official Declaration of Independence and before George Washington will become the First President of the United States.
 There are no freeways, highways, cement roads, planes, trains, or automobiles.
-The census takers must go slowly by horse and carriage and if they are lucky they have a little entourage.
-They would be lucky to do their interviews an estate a day.
-(On the final pages of each settlement there are signatures, dates, and red wax seals to make it all official.)
-Bad weather and road conditions can make it very difficult.
+The census takers must go slowly by horse and carriage.
+If they are lucky they have a little entourage.
+They would be lucky to interview and make their count an estate a day.
+(On the final pages dedicated to each settlement, there are signatures, dates, and the red wax seals of the census taker as well as persons such as local officials, estate manager, or estate owner to make it all official.)
+Bad weather and dirt road conditions can make it very difficult.

-The census is declared or begins in 1767 but takes years to complete.
+The census was declared or began in 1767 but took years to complete.
 Officially I read it ended in 1773 but have already found a citation dated in 1774.
 What's written below is fictive but here we go!

-Imagine the census taker, who I'm going to call Gyorgy (George) just for the fun of it, arrives at a 475 hold owned by HG Miklos (Nicholas) Esterhazy, and believe me when I say that his lands and those of his family are well beyond what we'd call "the 1%" today.
+Imagine the census taker, who I'm going to call Gyorgy (George) just for the fun of it, arrives at a 475 hold owned by HG Miklos (Nicholas) Esterhazy.
+Believe me when I say that this man's lands and those of his family are well beyond what we'd call "the 1%" today.

 BAGONYA - GONYA means potato or nightshade plants and the Ba refers to fields of a farm.